 - If you think you will get released quickly, you might get to keep wearing your own clothes, but if you are not expected to make bail quickly you will be given a jail uniform – the jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If so, please tell your story so other people can learn from your experience.
 How long did you have to wait in the holding cell?
 Were you treated fairly?
 Can you share any things that might help other people that get arrested get through jail processing?

 Click here to share your story

 When you pay your bail, you will be allowed to leave jail.
 Getting discharged takes anywhere from 30 minutes to many hours.
 In other words the faster you post bail, the sooner you can get out of jail.
 It also can depend on whether or not you’ve got a bond amount or if the magistrate still needs to determine the bail amount.
 For minor offenses, you will simply be booked and get released without having to post bail.
 If you have served a sentence in jail and have a discharge date, you should expect to be released between 9am and noon.

 How To Turn Yourself In

 Inmates must give each visitor’s full name to the jail in advance.
 Your visitors will go in the visitors log as an authorized visitor.
-All visitors has to provide acceptable photo identification.
-Anyone arriving late or that does not have a visting order will not be allowed to visit the inmate.
+All visitors have to provide acceptable photo identification.
+Anyone arriving late or that does not have a visitation order will not be allowed to visit the inmate.